Erimelowo/OpenVR-Dynamic-Resolution/README.md

 - `autoStart`: (0 = disabled, 1 = enabled) Enabling it will launch the program with SteamVR automatically.

+- `minimizeOnStart`: (0 = show, 1 = minimize, 2 = hide) Will automatically minimize or hide the window on launch.
+If set to 2 (hide), you won't be able to exit the program manually, but it will automatically exit with SteamVR.

 - `initialRes`: The resolution the program sets when starting.

 - `minRes`: The minimum value the program will be allowed to set your HMD's resolution to.